SAS Épinal

 Stade Athletique Spinalien Épinal is a French football club based in the commune of Épinal.

-They currently play in the Championnat National 2.
+They currently play in Championnat National 2, the fourth tier of French football.
 Their kit colours are yellow and blue.
 They play their home matches at the Stade de la Colombière in Épinal.

 History

 The club was founded in 1941 after the merge of two former teams, Stade Saint Michel and L'Athletique Club Spinalien and have never played in a higher division than Ligue 2.

+In 2022–23, SAS Épinal secure promotion to Championnat National from 2023–24 and champions of Championnat National 2 Group B in 2022–23, the club return to third tier after seven years absence.